 Client websites stayed out of the fray

-As part of the marketing we do for our clients, I routinely check traffic trends using our analytics program Matomo.
-(We began testing Matomo as an alternative to GA4 in December 2022 and officially moved over in March 2023.)
+As part of the marketing I do for our clients, I routinely check traffic trends using Matomo Analytics.
+(I switched to Matomo from Google Analytics in 2023 — read the full story.)

 Since then, I closely watch and listen to the chatter about algorithm updates.

 I admit, I’m not a technical SEOer.
 I began teaching myself SEO in 2001, when title tags, keywords, and copy reigned supreme.
-For years, SEO was all about good marketing; I had a thriving business built around it.
+For years, SEO was all about good marketing; I built a thriving business around it.

 Today, SEO is about tools, big data, and algorithm chasing.
 A lot of what I read is way over my head.
 So, I ignore it, which is a good thing.